cofyc/dnscrypt-wrapper/README.md

 In order to switch to a fresh new key:

-1) Create a new time-limited key (do not change the provider key!) and its certificate:
+First, Create a new time-limited key (do not change the provider key!) and its certificate:

     $ dnscrypt-wrapper --gen-crypt-keypair --crypt-secretkey-file=2.key
     $ dnscrypt-wrapper --gen-cert-file --crypt-secretkey-file=2.key --provider-cert-file=2.cert

-2) Tell new users to use the new certificate but still accept the old key until all clients have loaded the new certificate:
+Second, Tell new users to use the new certificate but still accept the old key until all clients have loaded the new certificate:

-    # dnscrypt-wrapper --resolver-address=8.8.8.8:53 --listen-address=0.0.0.0:443 \
+    $ dnscrypt-wrapper --resolver-address=8.8.8.8:53 --listen-address=0.0.0.0:443 \
                        --provider-name=2.dnscrypt-cert.yechengfu.com \
                        --crypt-secretkey-file=1.key,2.key --provider-cert-file=2.cert

 Note that both `1.key` and `2.key` have be specified, in order to accept both the previous and the current key.

-3) Clients automatically check for new certificates every hour.
+3 Clients automatically check for new certificates every hour.
 So, after one hour, the old certificate can be refused, by leaving only the new one in the configuration:

-    # dnscrypt-wrapper --resolver-address=8.8.8.8:53 --listen-address=0.0.0.0:443 \
+    $ dnscrypt-wrapper --resolver-address=8.8.8.8:53 --listen-address=0.0.0.0:443 \
                        --provider-name=2.dnscrypt-cert.yechengfu.com \
                        --crypt-secretkey-file=2.key --provider-cert-file=2.cert